wharfkit/website/src/lib/docs/ContractKit/ScopesMethod.md

 ## Options

-The `scopes` method accepts an optional object that can be used to specify the query parameters.
+The `scopes` method accepts an object as an optional second parameter that can be used to specify the query parameters.
 It can have the following properties:

 - `from`: Represents the start of the range for bounded queries.
 - `to`: Represents the end of the range for bounded queries.